A Plan to Renew the Promise of American Life, Plank 4

 Comments

 Renewing the promise of American life requires changing the way we fund our federal government.
 This may seem like an odd thing to say, but I can find no way around it.
 The income tax has to go.
-Or more specifically, all taxes the directly burden production, including today’s income and payroll tax systems.
+Or more specifically, all taxes that palpably burden production have to go, including today’s income and payroll tax systems.

 I do not think these kinds of taxes can be reformed.
-Their negative effects on our liberty and prosperity are too great.
+Their negative effects are too great.
 We must replace them.

-Replace them with what?
-With the other kind of taxes, namely, taxes on consumption.
-In the next plank, we will look at those more closely.
-In this plank, I want to focus on production taxes and why they have to go.
+With what?
+With consumption taxes.
+In the next plank, we will look more closely at those, and why they’re superior.
+In this plank, I want to focus on why production taxes need to go.

-They have to go because they are a source of numerous evils and are unnecessary.
+Production taxes are a source of numerous evils.
+They are also unnecessary.
 From 1776 to 1914, the federal government got along just fine without them. /1 /2

 And those are just the benefits that spring immediately to mind.
 Doubtless there are more.